-BBC Look East reporter, Mariam Issimdar talked to one woman who went into hiding to escape being forced into marriage and who is still in hiding after 7 years.
+A film by BBC Look East reporter, Mariam Issimdar shows her talking to one woman who went into hiding to escape being forced into marriage, and who is still in hiding after 7 years.
 Mariam also interviewed Aneeta Prem from Freedom Charity and Bal Howard who is the former lead for Suffolk Police on Forced Marriage and Honour Based Violence for Suffolk Police, whilst they were visiting a School in Bury St Edmunds to deliver forced marriage awareness sessions to young people at the school.

 The film quoted that number of recorded forced marriage cases in East Anglia appears to be rising according to new government figures.
 Nationally in 2012 there were 1485 forced marriages cases, of which 29 were investigated in the region.
 However in 2013 the national figure decreased to 1302, but the numbers in the East rose to 45.